University of Scranton buildings and landmarks: St. Thomas Hall

-The Smurfit Arts Center
+Smurfit Arts Center

 In January 1987, the University of Scranton under Rev. Panuska purchased the former John Raymond Memorial Church, Universalist, at Madison Avenue and Vine Street for $125,000.
 Built in 1906, the Romanesque building contains one of the tallest bell towers in Scranton.
 The main floor of the small but remarkably designed structure, which contains 7,200 square feet of floor space, is used as a studio-art facility for the Fine Arts program.
 The basement is used for the department's offices and classrooms.
 During the renovations of the building, the university had to remove the stained glass windows and replace them with clear glass to provide the area with natural lighting.
 The two stained glass windows from the Smurfit Arts Center, which were crafted by the Tiffany Glass Company, were moved to be displayed in Hyland Hall.
 The Smurfit Arts Center was named for Michael W. J. Smurfit H'85, a generous Irish benefactor whose two sons, Anthony and Michael, attended the University of Scranton.
 Smurfit was the chairman and chief executive officer of Jefferson Smurfit Group, Ltd., a multinational corporation with headquarters in Dublin, IReland; Alton, Illinois; and New York City.

 The Smurfit Arts Center is one of three churches the university acquired and preserved during the 1980s once their congregations were no longer able to maintain the buildings.
 In 1985, the university converted the former Assembly of God Church at 419 Monroe Avenue into Rev. Joseph A. Rock, S.J., Hall.
 It currently houses Madonna Della Strada Chapel, the principal campus setting for university liturgies, as well as the university's Military Science department and ROTC program.
 In 1986, the university acquired the Immanuel Baptist Church at the corner of Jefferson Avenue and Mulberry Street.
 Currently, the Houlihan-McLean Center houses the university's Performance Music Programs.
 The university acquired the former John Raymond Memorial Church, Madison Avenue and Vine Street, in 1987.
 It now serves as the Smurfit Arts Center, which houses studio space for the university's Fine Arts department.
 The university's efforts were cited in a 1988 edition of Inspired, a bi-monthly publication devoted to the preservation of historic religious buildings.